xpack/web-jekyll/pages/xbb/prerequisites.md

 More details in each script documentation page.

+## Git

+Install `git` using the system package manager.

 ## Visual Studio Code

 Although not mandatory, VS Code is a nice addition to the development environment, and with the
 [xPack extension](https://marketplace.visualstudio.com/items?itemName=ilg-vscode.xpack),
-some of the actions are only at a mouse click distance.
+some of the actions are only at a mouse click away.